F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 '[
      {
          "clusterName": "cluster2",
-         "serviceName": "svc-pytest-foo-1-com",
+         "service": "svc-pytest-foo-1-com",
          "namespace": "foo",
-         "port": 80,
+         "servicePort": 80,
          "weight": 30,
      }
 ]'
 ```
-where clusterName is the name of the cluster where the service is running, namespace is the namespace where the service is running, port is the port of the service and serviceName is the name of the service.
+where clusterName is the name of the cluster where the service is running, namespace is the namespace where the service is running, servicePort is the port of the service and service is the name of the service.
 where cluster2 is the external cluster apart from the HA cluster pair.
 Note: External Clusters doesn't need to install CIS